Part 6 -

 They did not plan for it to have been as easy in getting through the border without a fight.
 Once word quickly got out of the operation, it didn’t take long for additional fighters from other factions – like from Palestinian Islamic Jihad – to join as well.

 As this was an unannounced operation, even within Al-Qassam, Hamas could only control the mission of their own military wing.
-This added to more activity than they expected, including entering settlements that were further away.
-Other civilians or factions made their own decisions, which including some looting and additional hostage-taking.
+There turned out to be more activity from the operation than they expected, with other factions and even regular civilians crossing the designated border, and some entering settlements that were further away, with some other faction fighters taking hostages.

 During October 7, as the Israeli military was caught by surprise and struggling to reclaim their imposed security grip, they are said to have implemented a specific protocol.